Posted in Cool Tools, Google Classroom, how to, Student Workflow

 To see how to add a Google Calendar and make sure your settings are correct, watch this short video.

-Posted in Creating Accessibility, G-Suite for Education, Google Classroom, Student Workflow
+Posted in Creating Accessibility, Google Classroom, Google Workspace for Education, Student Workflow

 To-Do List in Google Classroom – The Best Thing for Students Since Video Games